 Jewish Adult Education

-HUC Online Learning Archive – While we are physically distant, HUC is pleased to offer opportunities for you to learn and connect with the Hebrew Union College community online.
+HUC Connect On Demand – While we are physically distant, HUC is pleased to offer opportunities for you to learn and connect with the Hebrew Union College community online.
 Enjoy free access to the archive of online learning offerings, featuring sessions taught by HUC faculty and scholars on a wide range of topics.
 Recordings will be posted on this page one week after each session takes place.

 Melton School – Online Learning – The Florence Melton School of Adult Jewish Learning is a global network of 60 community-based schools that offer adults an opportunity to gain Jewish literacy in a non-denominational, intellectually-stimulating learning environment.
 Melton offers two kinds of courses: Survey courses introduce new topics in 1 to 5 sessions, with large numbers of learners worldwide.
 These courses are free or offered on a sliding fee scale.
 Signature courses go in-depth with a full Melton curriculum, including a book.
 Often hosted by Melton communities, courses have 6 to 25 sessions, and enrollment is limited to 25 learners.
 Fees depend on the length of the course.